 The Company will also assume responsibility for managing all of 2333382's ongoing operations upon posting of a Letter of Credit in the amount of \$23.7 million with the Ontario government to meet current closure plan financial assurance requirements at the Cargill site.
-Discussions are in progress with a number of lenders and surety providers toward securing the required Letter of Credit.
+Discussions are in progress with a number of lenders toward securing the required Letter of Credit.

-During the Quarter, the Company also staked six mineral claims in close proximity to the Cargill Carbonatite Complex.
+The Company has also staked six mineral claims in close proximity to the Cargill Carbonatite Complex during the Nine Month Period.